SyleKu/ProStudCreator/Concept.md

     - time-consuming
     - alot of work
     - not everything can be tested
-    - doesn't presume that the page / code works in the end
+    - doesn't mean that the page / code works in the end

 ###### My thoughts on this